-The ESB is proposing phased implementation with an 'initial visibility model' by 2022/23 and then rule changes submitted in the second half of 2022 for both the full Visibility and Dispatchability Models with implementation in 2024/25.
+The ESB is proposing phased implementation with an 'initial visibility model' by 2022/23 and then rule changes submitted in the second half of 2022 for There is significant risk of regulatory overreach seeking to control DER. both the full Visibility and Dispatchability Models with implementation in 2024/25.